ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

          19. " \===================
          20. call vundle\#end()               " required
          21. filetype plugin indent on       " required
-      3. Add any other plugins you want.
+      5. Add any other plugins you want.
 The above example establishes these two
          1. Plugin 'scrooloose/nerdtree'
          2. Plugin 'valloric/youcompleteme'
-      4. Then in vim, type :PluginInstall     in order to install the plug ins
+      6. Run vim and type :PluginInstall     in order to install the plug ins.
+It will take a few moments to process.
-      5. (Ignore anything on the net that refers to .vimrc \- that’s not applicable if using nvim.
+      7. (Ignore anything on the net that refers to .vimrc \- that’s not applicable if using nvim.

-Example .zshrc file:
+Example .zshrc file – The highlighted bits at the end should be the only thing you need to add:
 \# If you come from bash you might have to change your $PATH.
 export PATH=.:/$HOME/bin:/usr/local/bin:$PATH